jonocarroll/wp_content/_drafts/2018-04-04-reticulate.md

 https://gist.github.com/jonocarroll/d658b5ccf33aaef150b6b36f055d2d6d#file-boyermoor-py

 I'd certainly recommend having <code>reticulate</code> functions in your arsenal next time you need to attack a problem.

+As a side-note: keep an eye on the <a href="https://github.com/rstats-go" rel="noopener" target="_blank">ergo project</a> to connect the go language in just as easily.